 (Bluetooth LE Audio)

 A newer standard for audio over Bluetooth designed to replace the original headset and hands-free profiles that have been the most popular use and implementation of Bluetooth since its inception.
-Introduced in 2020, LE Audio uses the Bluetooth LE radio for lower power consumption.
+Announced in 2020, LE Audio uses the Bluetooth LE radio for lower power consumption.

 See: Bluetooth LE